This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Lunch is a serious meal in the Mediterranean.
 Join the locals at a neighbourhood trattoria like Trattoria Ai Normanni, very close to the Norman Palace.

-Note the menu has ‘primi’ and ‘secondi’ – by all means follow the local custom and order two courses, no one’s in a hurry here.
+Note that the menu has primi and second.
+By all means, follow the local custom and order two courses; no one’s in a hurry here.

-Antipasti is a classic first course – a selection of vibrant tastes including the Sicilian classic ‘caponata’, For a main course, you could have either a meat dish, fish, or pasta.
+Antipasti is a classic primi first course and offers a selection of vibrant tastes including the Sicilian classic caponata, full of eggplant, tomatoes, capers and olive oil.
+For the secondi main course, you can pick a meat dish, fish, or pasta.
 Pasta con le sarde is a local specialty, sauced with sardines, saffron, and fennel and is absolutely delicious.

 Ke Palle

-The lively Via Maqueda is perfect for an evening passagiato, a little tacky souvenir shopping, and of course, sampling some of Palermo’s famous street food.
+The lively Via Maqueda is perfect for an evening passagiato and sampling some of Palermo’s famous street food.

-One of the most approachable of Palermo’s street food classics is the arancini.
-These deep fried balls of rice coated in breadcrumbs and stuffed with a number of fillings so resemble the orange for which they’re named.
+The arancini is one of the most approachable of Palermo’s street food classics.
+These deep-fried balls of rice coated in breadcrumbs and stuffed with various fillings resemble the orange for which they’re named.

-At Ke Palle, you can try arancine d’autore (home-made and home fried) in a great variety of flavours, until you’re too full to eat any more!
+At Ke Palle, you can try arancini d’autore (homemade and home-fried) in a great variety of flavors until you’re too full to eat anymore!

 Top Five Palermo Travel Tips